 Formal budgetary accounting is employed as a management control within the Authority for the General Fund.
-An annual operating budget is adopted each fiscal year in accordance with the Authority's By Laws and amended as required.
+An annual operating budget is adopted each fiscal year in accordance with the Connecticut General Statutes and the Authority's By Laws and amended as required.
 The General Fund budget is adopted on a modified accrual basis of accounting (GAAP), except that encumbrances and continued appropriations are treated as budgeted expenditures in the year of incidence of the commitment to purchase.